IPMI-ICNS-UKE/ICNS-CoLD/README.md

 [Download link for CoLD example data](https://icns-nas1.uke.uni-hamburg.de/owncloud/index.php/s/VPHhQk6WSmgoe2b)

-In case of usage of our code and data, we expect the publication to be cited.
+In case of usage of our code or data, we expect the above publication to be cited.

 ## Requirements
 The code has been tested with Matlab R2018a on macOS Mojave 10.14.3.